 Development of skills and knowledge for conducting original research and critically evaluating empirical studies.
 Various research designs and data collection techniques are examined.
 Focus on computerizing data sets for quantitative analysis, analyzing strength of relationships, selecting appropriate statistical techniques, and testing statistical hypotheses.

 PPPA 6003.
 Economics for Public Decision Making.
 3 Credits.

 The basic tools and concepts in microeconomic analysis and how these tools can be useful in public decision-making.

 Organizational dynamics, management approaches, and workplace relationships that affect behavior in public organizations.
 Prerequisite: PPPA 6001.

 PPPA 6005.
 Public Budgeting, Revenue, and Expenditure Analysis.
 3 Credits.

-Survey course that focuses on the institutions and analytical tools associated with raising revenue and allocating/managing resources at all levels of government.
-Hands-on budgeting skills and communication of analysis to decision makers.
-Prerequisite: PPPA 6003.
+Survey of institutions and analytical tools associated with raising revenue and allocating/managing resources at all levels of government.
+Hands-on budgeting skills and communication of analysis to decision-makers.